Who Has the Right of Way in Florida?

 The turn arrows at intersections have the same basic meaning of standard red, yellow and green lights.
 A green arrow means that your turn has the right-of-way.
 A red arrow means you should not turn.
 A yellow arrow means the turn arrow will soon turn red.
 A flashing yellow arrow can be confusing.
 If you see a flashing yellow arrow it means you can turn only if there is no oncoming traffic.
 If the arrow is flashing yellow, that means the traffic coming straight from the other side has a green light.
 So, you must yield the right-of-way to them before you turn.

 Intersections with stop or yield signs are a place where accidents often occur.
-When you get to an intersection you must yield the right-of-way to any vehicle already in the intersection and to any pedestrians.
+Under Florida's right of way laws, when you get to an intersection you must yield the right-of-way to any vehicle already in the intersection and to any pedestrians.
 Move forward only when the road is clear.

 If you have a yield sign, you must slow down and yield the right-of-way to vehicles crossing your path.
 If the way is clear, you can proceed along your route.